Isha28/Isha28.github.io/README.md

 ### Step 1: Image Pre-processing
 <p align="justify">Below are the important pre-processing techniques we applied on the input image to enhance the quality of the image and extract the right text.
 We are using the OpenCV python package for this purpose.
 This step will greatly improve user experience and eliminate some of the current limitations of the OCR systems.</p>
 <ul>
-  <li><strong>Grayscale Conversion : </strong>We are using OpenCV cvtColor function to convert the colored image to grayscale image.</li>
+  <li>Grayscale Conversion : We are using OpenCV cvtColor function to convert the colored image to grayscale image.</li>
-  <li><strong>Threshold and Binarization : </strong>This step converts the grayscale image into a binary image with only black and white color.
+  <li>Threshold and Binarization : This step converts the grayscale image into a binary image with only black and white color.
 This is done so that Tesseract OCR can identify text easily.</li> <!-- For every pixel, the same threshold value is applied.
 If the pixel value is smaller than the threshold, it is set to 0, otherwise it is set to a maximum value. -->
-  <li><strong>Noise Removal : </strong>We used openCV erode and dilate method to remove small white noises and increase the object area of the input image.
+  <li>Noise Removal : We used openCV erode and dilate method to remove small white noises and increase the object area of the input image.
 We applied median blur filtering technique to preserve the edges of image while removing noise.</li>
 </ul>

 ### Step 2: Image to Text